lukasoppermann/veare-pre-next/storage/app/articles/151103-getting-into-gulp.md

 });
 ```

-Now if you use css like `animation` it will be automatically prefixed for the browsers you specified.

 ## The default task
-There are two special tasks you can create on gulp, let's start with the `default`, which you create by simply naming a task `default`.
+The `default` task is a somewhat special task in gulp, you create it by simply naming a task `default`.
 The special part about this task, is that you can call it by simply typing `gulp` without any argument into the terminal.
 Obviously this should be used for your most common task.
 In your `gulpfile.js` create the default task to call the `compile-less` task.

 ```javascript
 // instead of a function, you can also provide an array as the tasks' argument